CertAlert FAQ

 • Start in: C:\CertAlert

-• Stop the task if it runs longer than 3 hours (set this value to what's appropriate for your scan)
+• Stop the task if it runs longer than 3 hours (adjust as needed for your environment)

 How Do I Include Certificates In The Report?